-Although there is far more information and discussion on what stress can do to your body and overall health these days, the conversation is often missing when seeing conventional medical practitioners.
-That’s partly due to the constraints of insurance billing codes and time limits (often, primary care doctors are scheduled so tightly they have less than ten minutes to spend with each patient), and party because conventional physicians are trained to deal with disease.
-They’re looking for specific diagnoses, but the one that fits most for the myriad symptoms caused by chronic stress, adrenal dysfunction, is only recognized at two extremes.
+More and more people are talking about stress, and it’s impact on the body, these days, and that’s great news.
+But that conversation is still missing far too often when visiting conventional medical practitioners.
+That’s partly due to the constraints of insurance billing codes and time limits (often, primary care doctors are scheduled so tightly they have less than ten minutes to spend with each patient), and partly because conventional physicians are trained to deal with disease.
+They’re looking for specific diagnoses.
+Unfortunately, adrenal dysfunction, the diagnosis that fits the myriad symptoms caused by chronic stress, is only recognized at two extremes.

 What is the HPA axis?

-The Hypothalamic-Pituitary-Adrenal (HPA) axis is exactly what it sounds like – the interconnected relationship between several glands in the nervous and endocrine systems that secrete hormones essential to survival.
+The Hypothalamic-Pituitary-Adrenal (HPA) axis is the interconnected relationship between several glands in the nervous and endocrine systems that secrete hormones essential to survival.

-The HPA axis has the primary function of helping your body respond to stress.
+The primary function of the HPA axis is to help your body respond to stress.
 Here’s how it works:

-In times of stress, the hypothalamus releases corticotropin releasing hormone (CRH) which sends this message to the adrenals: Send in the adrenocorticotropic hormone (ACTH).
-The ACTH travels through the bloodstream to the adrenals, where it induces the release of cortisol, a primary “stress hormone”.
+In times of stress, the hypothalamus releases corticotropin releasing hormone (CRH) which tells the pituitary gland to send adrenocorticotropic hormone (ACTH) to the adrenals.
+When the ACTH reaches the adrenals, it induces the release of cortisol, a primary “stress hormone”.

 Cortisol causes your body functioning to change in response to this stress.
 Blood pressure increases and your muscles receive more blood, in case flight is required.
 Circulating glucose levels also rise, providing your body with extra energy to deal with the stressor.

-Ideally, cortisol levels (and body functioning) return to normal when the stressor has passed.
-Unfortunately, with the presence of constant stress, cortisol levels in the blood often remain too high.
+Ideally, cortisol levels (and body functioning) return to normal when the source of stress has passed.
+Unfortunately, when stress is ever present, your body assumes it needs more cortisol, and levels in the blood often remain too high.
 High cortisol levels inhibit some processes, like reproduction, that are less important to survival.